The Daily Dose/Sunday, January 26, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has the latest from the gym.
+The Diary of a Nobody – Sparrow gets his car back from the shop.
 Today’s Diary.

 ———